gfeiden/Notebook/README.md

 * LitRev: my review of papers in the academic literature (mostly).

-* Projects: Works in progress that will results in a submitted manuscript.
+* Projects: works in progress that will result in a submitted manuscript.

+* Sparks: ideas that might be interesting to investigate further.

 ## Collaboration